Why is My CPAP Mask Leaking? And How to Fix It

 This article is about CPAP Mask leaking.

-Mask leaks are one of the most common frustrations for me and other CPAP users.
+Mask leaks are among the most common frustrations for CPAP users and me.
 You don’t want that thing hissing in the middle of the night!

 If your mask is leaking, it’s not just annoying—it could also mean that you’re not getting the full benefits of your therapy.